Why did UGA implement the Gameday Gameplan?

 Does the fact that I can’t set up a tailgate before 7 a.m. on gameday prevent me from coming onto campus before that time?

-Fans will still be able to arrive early on campus and park their cars in legal spaces as long as they do not begin creating noise and setting up their tailgate equipment before 7 a.m.
+Fans will still be able to arrive early on campus and park their cars in legal spaces as long as they do not begin creating noise and setting any items (tailgate equipment, tents, tables chairs etc.) before 7 a.m..
+As long as these items remain inside a vehicle people can arrive and park prior to the 7 a.m. approved tailgating time.

 There is also a pre-paid parking plan for several of the parking decks on campus.
 Fans will get information about the plan when their tickets arrive.
 Fans will be allowed to purchase a ticket book, guaranteeing them a spot in the deck of their choice, regardless of when they arrive.